 Cloud technology is supposed to make scaling simple and affordable.
 Your partner should be able to pass that capability and savings on to you.
 Having a larger set of customers can help protect you, as the provider will spread out their development costs among a greater pool of companies.

 While BPaaS itself can be complex, there’s no need to have the selection process be confusing.
-Invisible works with companies of all sizes and needs to understand the processes they want to automate and outsource.
+Invisible works with companies of all sizes and needs to understand the top business processes they want to outsource and automate.
 We talk with leaders almost every day to explain how the concept and specific applications work, then help them find what is right and smart.
 It’s all designed to give you the tools you need to make the best decision for you.

 Let’s get started with the most important question for anyone considering BPaaS: Does your company have processes that unnecessarily slow things down?